gracelang/language/spec.md

 `asString` and `asDebugString`.
 (In particular, `done` does not have an equality method).

+## Elipsis

+The symbol `...` is a valid expression, but evaluating it will lead to a runtime error.
+It is included in the language so that programmers can indicate that their code is incomplete.

 ## Numbers

 Grace supports a single type **`Number`**. `Number` supports at least 64-bit